RockRobotic/rock-doc/docs/Calibration/Calibration.md

 </div>

 ####Fly your mission
 :   Great!
-Now the LiDAR is calirated and you can begin flying your mission plan.
+Now the LiDAR is calibrated and you can begin flying your mission plan.
 Either upload the
-    mission while still in the air or land upload and take of again!
+    mission while still in the air or land upload and take off again!

 **Calibration Complete**

+## Mid-mission Battery Change

+If your mission will require multiple battery changes, fly directly forward back to the landing zone at a speed greater than **7 m/s**.
+Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

+Keep the drone on the ground for no longer than **2 Minutes** while you change the batteries.
+If you remain on the ground for much longer than 2 minutes you are better off proceeding to the [shutdown proceedure](../quickstart/first-setup).
+Assuming you take off within the 2 minute window:

+1. Take off and fly directly vertical.
+1. For at least **6 seconds** fly greater than **7 m/s** in a straight line in the forward direction of flight toward your next waypoint and then resume the mission.

 ## End of Mission Calibration

-The end of mission is the exact same procedure.
-As you fly back to the landing zone, manually fly 2 figure 8, then land.
+At the end of your mission, fly directly forward back to the landing zone at a speed greater than **7 m/s**.
+Once you get overhead, do not exceed 2 m/s in horizontal speed while you turn the drone and bring it in for a landing.

 Once landed don't move the system for 15 seconds.
 This will capture a final static alignment dataset.
 Then you can connect via the web interface and stop collecting data.

 **You are Done!**